WAFTI/waftipaedia/Wonkypaedia/Boston T Party.md

 They threw all available forms of the letter 'T' into the Boston Harbour so that Americans would be free from the need to pronounce it in many words in American English.

 The words liberated that day include batter, bitter, butter, caterpillar, city, hotter, latter, letter, matter, meeting, meter, relative, sitter, sweater, water, whatever.

+Later, the event was renamed to the [[Boston Tea Party]] to make it sound like a a more sophisticated affair.